bjarngard/demo-raffle-v1/APP_SYSTEM_REFERENCE_2.md

   - Entry fields: optional display name override; **required demoLink** (trimmed; missing link → `DEMO_LINK_REQUIRED`); optional `notes` textarea (trimmed, HTML-stripped, normalized newlines, max 500 chars; `NOTES_TOO_LONG` / `NOTES_INVALID` handled client-side).
   - The “Link to your demo” input is required: the client guards empty submissions, and `/api/enter` returns `DEMO_LINK_REQUIRED` with “You must add a link to participate.” if a link is missing or only whitespace.
   - Includes a CTA opening `WeightInfoModal`, which uses `useWeightData` to read live `WeightSettings` values and presents a neutral rules table (base weight, subscriber loyalty caps, bits/gifts boosts, carry-over limits, participation requirements).
 It no longer embeds the viewer’s personal status card.
+- The `TwitchLogin` “Your Raffle Stats” card uses `useWeightData` and shows `chancePercent` when available, alongside weight fields; styling updated with subtle border/shadow.
+- Viewer footer present (not on admin) with operator/contact text and links to Privacy Policy and Raffle Rules opening client-side legal modals.
 - Error handling from `/api/enter`:
   - `SUBMISSIONS_CLOSED` → “Submissions are currently closed.”
   - `NO_ACTIVE_SESSION` → “The raffle is not currently running.”